lemairetheo/R-type/client/input/textInput/TextInput.md

 # Documentation: `TextInput` Class

 The `TextInput` class is an implementation of a text input field using the SFML library.
-It supports user input, placeholder text, real-time text change callbacks, and customizable colors for various elements.
-Placeholder text is specified directly in the constructor for easier initialization.
+It supports user input, placeholder text, real-time text change callbacks, customizable colors, and input modes (text, numbers, or both).
+Placeholder text and input mode are specified directly in the constructor for easier initialization.

 ---

 ## Features

+- **Input Modes**: Accept text, numbers, or any alphanumeric characters with specific symbols (`;`, `:`, `.`, `/`, `\\`).
 - **Real-time Text Updates**: Retrieve the current input text via a callback when it changes.
 - **Mouse Click Activation**: Activates the input field when clicked.
-- **Placeholder Support**: Displays placeholder text when the input is empty and not focused, specified directly in the constructor.
+- **Placeholder Support**: Displays placeholder text when the input is empty and not focused.
 - **Customizable Appearance**:
   - Text color.
   - Box color.